Hawaii wildfires raze resort city on Maui island, killing dozens | Science-Environment

 - United States

-A wildfire that swept through the picturesque resort town of Lahaina on Hawaii's Maui island has killed at least 36 people, authorities said, while leaving smoldering ruins in its wake and forcing thousands to flee.
-Video footage showed neighborhoods and businesses razed and vehicles burned to a crisp across the western side of the U.S. island as the wildfires cut off most roads out of Lahaina, the historic former capital of the Hawaiian Kingdom.
+A wildfire that swept through the resort town of Lahaina on Hawaii's Maui island has killed at least 36 people, authorities said, while leaving smoldering ruins in its wake and forcing thousands to flee the onetime capital of the Hawaiian Kingdom.
+Video footage showed neighborhoods and businesses razed and vehicles burned to a crisp across the western side of the U.S. island as the wildfires cut off most roads out of Lahaina.
 The town is one of Maui's prime attractions, drawing 2 million tourists to the island each year, or about 80 percent of its visitors.

+Hawaii Lieutenant Governor Sylvia Luke said late on Wednesday that officials were still assessing the damage.
+"It will be a long road to recovery," she said.

-The cause in Maui had yet to be determined, but the National Weather Service said the fires were fueled by a mix of dry vegetation, strong winds, and low humidity.
+The cause of the Maui wildfires had yet to be determined, but the National Weather Service said a mix of dry vegetation, strong winds, and low humidity fueled the fast-moving conflagration.
+Wildfires occur every year in Hawaii, according to Thomas Smith, an environmental geography professor at the London School of Economics and Political Science, but this year's fires are burning faster and bigger than usual.
+He blamed the low rainfall, higher temperatures and nearby storm systems, which whipped up winds.

+THREE SEPARATE BLAZES Firefighters were battling three separate blazes on the island, officials said late on Wednesday night, without providing further details.
+Fires also destroyed parts of Kula, a residential area in the inland Upcountry region, and Kihei in South Maui.

+Maui Mayor Richard Bissen said in a Facebook video message post that "the resolve of our families, businesses and visitors have been tested like never before in our lifetime, with lives lost and properties decimated," but vowed that Maui would "move forward".
 Such scenes of devastation have become all too familiar elsewhere in the world.
 Wildfires, often caused by record-setting heat this summer, forced the evacuation of tens of thousands of people in Greece, Spain, Portugal and other parts of Europe.
 In western Canada, a series of unusually severe fires sent clouds of smoke over vast swaths of the U.S., polluting the air.

 Human-caused climate change, driven by fossil fuel use, is increasing the frequency and intensity of such extreme weather events, scientists say, having long warned that countries must slash emissions to prevent climate catastrophe.

-Wildfires occur every year in Hawaii, according to Thomas Smith, an environmental geography professor at the London School of Economics and Political Science, but this year's fires are burning faster and bigger than usual because of the low rainfall, higher temperatures, and nearby storm systems.
-THREE SEPARATE BLAZES

-On Maui, firefighters were battling three separate blazes on the island, officials said late on Wednesday night, without providing further details.
-Officials said on Wednesday that the fires also destroyed parts of Kula, a residential area in the inland, mountainous Upcountry region.
-Fires were also affecting Kihei in South Maui.

-Hawaii's Lieutenant Governor Sylvia Luke told a press conference late on Wednesday that officials were still assessing the damage.
-"It will be a long road to recovery," she said.
+The Maui blazes began on Tuesday night as powerful winds from Hurricane Dora, hundreds of miles to the southwest, fanned the flames.
+By Thursday, the strong winds had largely abated.

-The National Guard, U.S. Navy, Marines and Coast Guard were mobilized, while the U.S. Department of Transportation aided evacuation efforts, President Joe Biden said.
-(Additional reporting by Rich McKay in Atlanta and Brendan O'Brien in Chicago; Editing by Frank McGurty, Angus MacSwan and Alex Richardson)
+(Additional reporting by Rich McKay in Atlanta and Brendan O'Brien in Chicago; Editing by Frank McGurty, Angus MacSwan, Alex Richardson and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)